perlaruizaviles/farandula/farandula-java/Readme.md

 The flight search is the following:

-A list of itineraries is needed, it must contain results for flights different flights.
+A list of itineraries is needed, it must contain results for flights to different cities.
 *    The first flight must depart from Dallas Forth Worth airport and arrive at Charles de Gaulle airport and must depart on August 8, 2017.
 *    The second flight must depart from Mexico City and arrive at Hermosillo city, it must depart on August 20, 2017.
 *    The third flight must depart from Las Vegas and arrive in Guadalajara city, it must depart on September 8, 2017.

 The passengers who will travel are two adults, one child (10 years old) and one infant (1-year-old) without seat.
-The preference class is economy, and only 20 results are required to select a flight.
+The preference class is economy, and only 20 results are required.

 The specified data condensed are the following:
 *    `from`: DFW, MEX, LAS (list of departing IATA codes).